 The last part to all of this is that personal preference determines what a person is going to buy.
 So when someone asks you why it takes 2 tons to move 160 pounds, the answer is because that’s how someone wants it.
 You can’t argue over a persons preference, no matter how silly, stubborn, or selfish it may appear.
 It’s theirs, and as much right as someone feels they have to argue against it, it doesn’t matter.
 Under no circumstance is it fair to force ones will onto another, there may even be times when it is justifiable, but that still does not make it right.
 So why spend the energy to move 2.15 tons when .15 ton is all that needs to be moved?
 Because you can, and it’s your right to be wasteful…so long as that’s what you feel is right.

-The article of this article is Damien S. Wilhlemi.
-If you enjpyed this article, you can follow me on twitter @MetalPedal.
-I am writing on behalf of AAMCO Colorado, who offers the best Colorado Transmission Repair services.
+The author of this article is Damien S. Wilhlemi.
+If you enjoyed this article, you can follow me on twitter @MetalPedal.